-My better half (Pumpjack) was still in university, earning his oenology (wine making) degree, when he had the opportunity to go to a tasting regarding wine glass shapes.
+My better half (Pumpjack) was still in university, earning his oenology (fancy term for wine making) degree, when he had the opportunity to go to a tasting regarding wine glass shapes.
 Alas, I, as a non-student, was not allowed to attend.
 Rather, I was given the dubious honour of picking up said taster, after it was all over.

 Duty done, and an excited passenger on board, we stopped for a meal at a favourite restaurant.
 He proceeded to regale me with the afternoons happenings.
 But rather than explain, he showed me.
 He ordered a bottle of wine, unpacked his gifty box and proceeded to show me the differences in wine glass shapes.

 The tasting had been offered by Riedel.
 I gather, if you are into your wine glasses, these are very, very nice.
 I will grant you, I liked the sound they made if you clinked, but otherwise they were rather large for my tastes.
 (Bring back mid-century wine glasses any day, I say.)